Regular Indoor Rules

 GUEST PLAYERS - If your team roster falls below the required number of players to field a team, you may be allowed to play guest players to meet required number of players.
 Any game where guest players are used will be a forfeit.

-Non rostered Players - A team that adds guest player/players (player/players not on the roster) without informing the referees and opposing team will forfeit the game that player/players participated in.
+Non rostered Players - A team that adds guest player/players (player/players not on the roster) without informing the referees and opposing team will forfeit the game that player/players participated in or was in uniform and on the bench.
 That player/players will be considered a nonrostered player/players.
 Teams that use nonrostered players face possible suspension from any further league play.
 No protest of games for nonrostered players will be heard unless Kentucky Indoor manager on duty is informed of the nonrostered player prior to the end of the game in question.
 Manager on duty will make final ruling on possible infraction.

 TEAM MANAGER: Every youth team is required to have a parent of one of the members of the team on the bench to supervise the team.
 Failure to have this individual will result in a forfeit of the game.